maazm007/vsdsquadron-mini-internship/README.md

 ```
 $ riscv64-unknown-elf-objdump -d sum_1ton.o | less
 ```
-* Open the debugger in another terminal by using the command
+* Open the debugger in another terminal by using the following command
 ```
 $ spike -d pk sum_1ton.o
 ```